Shantae: Risky's Revenge: Development

-Following the release of Shantae in 2002, WayForward began exploring options for a sequel on platforms such as WiiWare (described as being "an ongoing experiment in 2D on the Wii"), Nintendo DS, and Game Boy Advance.
+Shortly before the release of Shantae in 2002, WayForward began development on a sequel for the Game Boy Advance, Shantae Advance: Risky Revolution, but the game was shelved after failing to find a publisher due to the first game's poor sales.
+The company also explored options for a sequel on platforms such as the GameCube, WiiWare (described as being "an ongoing experiment in 2D on the Wii"), and Nintendo DS.
 However, these projects were eventually scrapped, and the series remained dormant for several years.

 On September 15, 2009, Shantae: Risky's Revenge was revealed as a downloadable DSiWare title on Nintendo of America's 2009 Holiday lineup, with a tentative 2009 Q4 release date.
 It was later scheduled for a Q1 2010 release.
 As revealed in the November 2009 issue of Nintendo Power, the game was originally intended to be released in three episodic parts.
 However, WayForward later issued an official press release confirming that Risky's Revenge would ditch its original episodic content plan, and that the full game would be available at launch for 1200 Nintendo Points.
 In late September, WayForward sent an email to all members of the Shantae Fan Club, officially stating that the game would be available in North America on October 4, 2010.
+Several concepts and assets originally developed for Risky Revolution were repurposed for use in Risky's Revenge.

 Following the game's release on DSi, it was ported to iOS in October 2011.
 The iOS port features a Magic Mode, giving Shantae increased attack power in exchange for weaker defense.
 Later, a Director's Cut edition was released for Microsoft Windows in June 2014, featuring a redesigned warp system as well as the Magic Mode from the iOS release.
 The Director's Cut release was later ported to PlayStation 4 in June 2015 and Wii U in March 2016.
 In June 2020, WayForward announced they would be porting the Director's Cut release to Nintendo Switch and Xbox One, both digitally and as a limited physical release from Limited Run Games.
 These ports were released on October 15, 2020.
 A version for Amazon Luna was released on January 11, 2021.
-A version for Stadia released on February 23, 2021, alongside Shantae: Half-Genie Hero Ultimate Edition.
+A version for Stadia was released on February 23, 2021, alongside Shantae: Half-Genie Hero Ultimate Edition.
 The game was also released for PlayStation 5 on October 19, 2021.